YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

    /* Initialize and call calcprint^monthstarting() \*/
    if ( 0 == gtm_init() ) gtm_ci("calcprint", &status, argv[0], argc>1 ? argv[1] : "", argc>2 ? argv[2] : "");

-Prior to calling the YottaDB entryref, the C program also needs to set environment variables if they are not set: gtm_dist to point to the directory where YottaDB is installed, gtmroutines to enable YottaDB to find the monthstarting M routine as well as YottaDB's %DATE utility program, and GTMCI to point to the call-in table:
+Prior to calling the YottaDB entryref, the C program also needs to set environment variables if they are not set: ydb_dist to point to the directory where YottaDB is installed, ydb_routines to enable YottaDB to find the monthstarting M routine as well as YottaDB's %DATE utility program, and GTMCI to point to the call-in table:

 .. parsed-literal::
    /* Define environment variables if not already defined \*/
-           setenv( "gtm_dist", "/usr/local/lib/yottadb/r1.10", 0 );
+           setenv( "ydb_dist", "/usr/local/lib/yottadb/r1.10", 0 );
-           if (NULL == getenv( "gtmroutines" ))
+           if (NULL == getenv( "ydb_routines" ))
            {
              tmp1 = strlen( getenv( "PWD" ));
              strncpy( strbuf, getenv( "PWD"), tmp1 );
              strcpy( strbuf+tmp1, " " );
              tmp2 = tmp1+1;
-             tmp1 = strlen( getenv( "gtm_dist" ));
+             tmp1 = strlen( getenv( "ydb_dist" ));
-             strncpy( strbuf+tmp2, getenv( "gtm_dist" ), tmp1 );
+             strncpy( strbuf+tmp2, getenv( "ydb_dist" ), tmp1 );
              tmp2 += tmp1;
              if ( 8 == sizeof( char * ))
              {